Skip to main content

 STSmartBotInitialized

-Triggered when the Smart Agent has been successfully initialized.
+Triggered when Smart Agents has been successfully initialized.

 <script type="text/javascript">